Andreyhuey/mock-api/README.md

 This user-friendly solution empowers developers to quickly generate and serve customized mock APIs, significantly boosting development efficiency and facilitating robust testing practices.

-## Installation, Configuration, Execution, Results & Tests
+## Requirements, Example, Installation, Configuration, Execution, Results & Tests

+### Requirements

+You need the following below to run this on your pc, so please ensure to download

+- Node.js 18.0.0 or higher
+- Git

+### Example

+A practical & indepth example of how to write your own mock api [Example.md](/Example.md)

+### Installation

 Embark on your journey with our mock API by following these beginner-friendly instructions:

-### Installation

 1. Clone this repository to your local machine.
 2. Navigate to the project's root directory.